 See Related: Best Hiking Trails in Duluth, Minnesota

 15. Cherry Springs State Park, Pennsylvania

-Cherry Springs State Park is isolated from other major cities like Philadelphia and Pittsburgh and is dedicated to the protection of its dark skies.
+Cherry Springs State Park is isolated from other major cities like Philadelphia and Pittsburgh and is dedicated to protecting its dark skies.

 The best place to see the northern lights in Pennsylvania is at Cherry Springs State Park.
-The park is dedicated to the protection of its dark skies and has strict regulations on the use of lights.
+The park is dedicated to protecting its dark skies and has strict regulations on the use of lights.
 This makes it the perfect place to see the lights dance in the night sky.